 Asana pricing plans

-Asana’s pricing system is not so simple.
-In fact, it’s complex enough that it’s one of the most discussed topics on the Asana Community Forum.
+Asana’s pricing system can be quite complex, making it one of the most frequently discussed topics on the Asana Community Forum.

 Simply put, there are four plans in Asana.
 The freemium version is called Basic and there are three paid options: Premium, Business and Enterprise.
-All of the plans have prices based on the number of users.
+The cost of Asana pricing plans depends on the number of people using them.

 Here is a quick overview of the plans: